-- The school community the children and young people it serves, their parents, carers and families, the school's staff and governing body, and any community users of the school's facilities and services; - The community within which the school is located the school in its geographical community and the people who live or work in that area.
-This applies not just to the immediate neighbourhood but also to the town or local authority area within which a school is located; - The UK community all schools are by definition part of this community; - The global community considering our links to other people and communities around the world.
+- the school community the children and young people it serves, their parents, carers and families, the school's staff and governing body, and any community users of the school's facilities and services; - the community within which the school is located the school in its geographical community and the people who live or work in that area.
+This applies not just to the immediate neighbourhood but also to the town or local authority area within which a school is located: - the UK community all schools are by definition part of this community; - the global community considering our links to other people and communities around the world.

-We believe that every child has equal worth, standing and opportunity, regardless of race, gender, creed and ability, whether they have physical, sensory, emotional, behavioural, specific or general needs.
+We believe that every child has equal worth, standing and opportunity, regardless of race, gender, creed and ability, whether or not they have physical, sensory, emotional, behavioural, specific or general needs.
 Every child is entitled to experience a broad and balanced curriculum, which is delivered through the Early Years Foundation Stage Curriculum and National Curriculum and is matched to the needs of the individual.

-This school is a Church of England school that is institutionally rooted in the Christian faith.
-Its ethos of love and care and its commitment to justice are the foundation of its aims in educating the whole school community to make its proper contribution to society.
-Through its actions and expectations, it attempts to develop the full human potential in each person, whether governor, parent, pupil or member of staff.
+This school is a Church of England school, rooted in the Christian faith, with an emphasis upon love and care and a commitment to justice.
+We aim for our whole school community to learn to become good citizens.
+Through actions and expectations, our school attempts to develop the full human potential in each person, whether governor, parent, pupil or member of staff.
 This inclusive community is committed to supporting cohesion in our local area and supports families and community projects.
 We respect the faith, religious beliefs and practice of all staff, pupils and parents and those in our wider community and comply with reasonable requests relating to religious observance and practice.